JuliaLang/julia/stdlib/Random/docs/src/index.md

 Software tests that rely on *specific* "random" data should also generally save the data or embed it into the test code.
 On the other hand, tests that should pass for *most* random data (e.g. testing `A \ (A*x) ≈ x` for a random matrix `A = randn(n,n)`) can use an RNG with a fixed seed to ensure that simply running the test many times does not encounter a failure due to very improbable data (e.g. an extremely ill-conditioned matrix).

-The statistical *distribution* from which random samples are drawn *is* guaranteed to be the same in any minor Julia release.
+The statistical *distribution* from which random samples are drawn *is* guaranteed to be the same across any minor Julia releases.